magicmq/pyspigot-documentation/docs/managers/core/packetevents.md

 ???+ note

     Each script may only register one packet listener per packet type.
 Attempting to register a second listener for the same packet type within the same script will throw a `ScriptRuntimeException`.

+If you prefer to register packet listeners manually without using the decorator, the functions above are available as an alternative.

 ## Packet Types